 About the Program

-The Biochemistry major provides students with an integrated education in biochemistry that brings together the basics of biochemistry and its application to biological systems.
-The major takes advantage of the diversity of molecular/biochemical research and coursework that is offered at Rutgers at SEBS and the other schools.
-Students will apply their basic understanding of biochemistry to a specific area of interest, ranging from toxicology /pharmacology, to food and nutritional sciences, microbiology, animal science, and plant biology.
+The Biochemistry Major provides students with an integrated education in Biochemistry that connects a fundamental understanding of biochemical concepts with their application to biological systems.
+Students can apply their basic understanding of biochemistry to a specific area of interest, ranging from toxicology /pharmacology, to food and nutritional sciences, microbiology, animal science, and plant biology by selecting a specific track, or take the General option for a broader overview.
 This redesigned and enhanced curriculum follows the recommendations of the American Society for Biochemistry and Molecular Biology (ASBMB) and has components of both a traditional course-centered approach to teaching and the more current content- and outcome-centered approach.
-The purpose of the major is to prepare students for futures in science, either through obtaining advanced degrees or through entering the workforce in the pharmaceutical, biotechnological and chemical industries, government service, communications, law and many other fields.
+The purpose of the major is to prepare students for futures in science, including advanced degree programs in healthcare, pharmacy, or research and as well as the pharmaceutical, biotechnological and chemical industries, government service, communications, law and many other fields.

 Program Learning Goals

-- Biochemistry graduates will understand the basic concepts of biochemistry, including metabolism, enzymatic structure and function, and regulation of gene and protein expression.
+- Biochemistry graduates will be able to describe and discuss the basic concepts of biochemistry, including metabolism, enzymatic structure and function, and regulation of gene and protein expression.

-- Students who complete our program will be able to use the scientific method, stating and testing a hypothesis, and will be able to design experiments to ask questions in biochemistry.
+- Biochemistry Major graduates will be able to apply the scientific method, stating and testing a hypothesis, and will be able to design experiments to solve problems in biochemistry.

-- Graduates will have a fundamental understanding of ethical and current issues in biochemistry and understand the importance of ethics in scientific research.
+- Graduates will be able to discuss and communicate a fundamental understanding of ethical and current issues in biochemistry and demonstrate an understanding of the importance of ethics in scientific research.